 A Hard-Nosed Nationally Recognized Prosecutor and Advocate

-Anyone worried that Long Island is losing a progressive voice with the retirement of gun safety and women’s health champion Carolyn McCarthy will be heartened by Nassau County D.A.
-Kathleen Rice's decision to seek McCarthy’s seat in Congress.
+Anyone worried that Long Island is losing a progressive voice with the retirement of gun safety and women’s health champion Carolyn McCarthy need no longer worry - with the election of Kathleen Rice the progressive voice will be heard loud and clear in Congress.
 Nationally recognized for her efforts to combat drunk driving, substance abuse and consumer fraud, Kathleen received McCarthy’s endorsement almost immediately; "Kathleen's candidacy gives me hope for my legacy, for the future of Long Island and the future of our nation," McCarthy said.
-Kathleen may still, however, face an expensive primary against a local legislator — if we want to send Kathleen to the House in November, we've got to get behind her today.
+EMILY’s List has been proud to support Kathleen and we know she will be an excellent successor to EMILY’s List alum Carolyn McCarthy.

 A Fighter for Consumers, Workers, and Women's Health